Reasons to choose UK tech and Createch

 1. A culture of innovation and creativity

-The UK has a history of generating new thinking and technical breakthroughs.
+The UK has a history of adopting new technologies and achieving technical breakthroughs.
 These have included many of the early stages of computer science, and the first MP3 player, first portable computer, first handheld television set and the first 3D computer game.
 (See longer list in the UK Firsts section of www.thecreativeindustries.co.uk).
-In the burgeoning mobile content market, the UK is now the leading centre for app development in europe.
+In the mobile content market, the UK is the leading centre for app development in europe, and it is an established leader in visual effects, post-production and other sectors in which technology and creativity intersect.

-An important contributing factor in these successes has been the UK’s open, competitive environment in which innovators are able to develop ideas and collaborate, and find funders and partnering organisations.
-It also offers excellent educational institutions.
-The UK is ranked third worldwide for the quality of its scientific research institutions and second for the quality of university-industry collaboration (Source: 2013 Global Competitiveness Report, World Economic Forum).
+An important contributing factor has been the UK’s open, competitive environment in which innovators are able to develop ideas and collaborate, and find funders and partnering organisations.
+It offers excellent educational institutions.
+The UK is ranked fifth worldwide for the quality of its research institutions and second for scientific publications (Source: 2018 Global Competitiveness Report, World Economic Forum).

 This video from the Technology Transfer Network of the Technology Strategy Board celebrates examples of creative organisations that have exploited technology to innovate within their sectors.

 The UK has a well-established, transparent framework for protecting technology innovations and a stable business and political environment.
-Overall, the UK is ranked as the most attractive location in Europe for research and development (source: Department of Business, Innovation and Skills report) and fifth globally for innovation (source: Global Innovation Index.)
+Overall, the UK is ranked as the most attractive location in Europe for research and development (source: Department of Business, Innovation and Skills report) and fifth globally for innovation (source: Global Innovation Index.).
+It was ranked top for macro-economic stability and for the low cost of setting up a business in 2018 by the World Economic Forum.

-The UK provides tech companies with a large, digitally advanced consumer and business market in which to test and launch new products.
+The UK provides tech companies with a large market of sophisticated, digitally savvy consumers and an estimated 26m broadband connections and 12.8m superfast broadband connections.
+This provides a laboratory in which to test and launch new products.
 With high levels of broadband penetration and widespread adoption of digital behaviour in consumption and e-commerce, the UK is "digitally-ready" (see Bain/Enders Analysis report).